 Welcome to 3C Class Page

-To finalise our ‘Vile Victorians’ topic, on Monday 5th November we had a Victorian themed day.
+To finalise our ‘Vile Victorians’ topic we had a Victorian themed day.
 We all came into school dressed as Victorian schoolchildren with Mrs. Cole and Mrs. Powell dressed as Victorian teachers.

 We had to line up on the playground at the beginning of the school day in two lines- one for the boys and one for the girls.
 When the bell rang, we walked silently into our classroom remembering to greet the teacher with a bow from the boys and a curtsey from the girls.